Consensus Cloud Solutions (NASDAQ:CCSI) Updates FY 2022 Earnings Guidance

 Consensus Cloud Solutions (NASDAQ:CCSI – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
-The company provided earnings per share guidance of $5.470-$5.610 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $5.490.
+The company provided EPS guidance of $5.470-$5.610 for the period, compared to the Thomson Reuters consensus EPS estimate of $5.490.
 The company issued revenue guidance of $375 million-$385 million, compared to the consensus revenue estimate of $368.76 million.

-Several equities research analysts recently weighed in on the company.
-Oppenheimer assumed coverage on Consensus Cloud Solutions in a report on Thursday, November 4th.
-They set an outperform rating and a $75.00 target price for the company.
-JMP Securities assumed coverage on Consensus Cloud Solutions in a report on Thursday.
-They set an outperform rating and a $70.00 target price for the company.
-Zacks Investment Research cut Consensus Cloud Solutions from a buy rating to a hold rating in a report on Tuesday, January 11th.
-Finally, Wedbush dropped their target price on Consensus Cloud Solutions from $75.00 to $67.00 in a report on Thursday.

 Consensus Cloud Solutions Inc is a provider of secure information-delivery services with Software-as-a-Service platform.
 It offers eFax, Consensus Unite, Consensus Signal and jSign.
 Consensus Cloud Solutions Inc is based in LOS ANGELES.